 Tingle Creek himself never won the Champion Chase at the Cheltenham Festival but the race in his honour has regularly produces winners of Cheltenham’s most cherished two mile race.
 Although the two races are separated by around three months, the result here is one you definitely ought to look at ahead of the Cheltenham Festival.
 If a horse can handle the two miles and 13 fences at Sandown, as well as the classy field that almost always assembles, they are certainly worth adding to the Festival short list.

 It’s often been the case that the winner of the Tingle Creek is the same name later crowned king of the Champion Chase as you can see below.
-Missing from the list is 2016 winner Un De Sceaux, who took a different approach, instead competing, and winning, the two and a half mile Ryanair Chase.
+Missing from the chart is 2016 winner Un De Sceaux, who took a different approach, instead competing, and winning, the two and a half mile Ryanair Chase.
+The 2000 Tingle Creek winner, Flagship Uberalles, was denied a tilt at the 2001 Champion Chase due to the foot-and-mouth crisis.

-Paul Nicholls is responsible for five of the names featuring on the above table and his record in this race is completely unrivalled.
+Paul Nicholls is responsible for many of the entries featuring on the above chart and his record in this race is completely unrivalled.
 In 2017, the 11-time British jump racing Champion Trainer made it win number 10, less than two decades after enjoying his first Tingle Creek success.
 Consistently able to churn out some of the most talented minimum distance chasers, you’d be wise to always take any of his entries in this race seriously.

 FLYING THE FLAGSHIP